ABOUT US

 MSPT, CF-L1, Adaptive & Inclusive Trainer

-Sara McLaughlin joins the team as a CF Level 1 Trainer (CF-L1), Adaptive & Inclusive Trainer (AIT), and Physical Therapist (MSPT) with over 20 years of experience working with individuals of all ages and limitations, including children with limb loss and limb difference, and has a background in orthopedics and neuro PT.
+Sara McLaughlin joins the team as a CF Level 1 Trainer (CF-L1), Adaptive & Inclusive Trainer (AIT), and Physical Therapist (MSPT) with over 20 years of experience working with individuals of all ages and limitations, including children with limb loss and limb difference.
+She has a background in orthopedics and neuro PT.

-From Sara herself about why FtF and adaptive training: “The confidence and independence that can be gained through fitness can be life changing.
+From Sara, on adaptive training: “The confidence and independence gained through fitness can be life changing.
 I appreciate that FtF is filling a gap for people between ending therapy and being able to maximize their potential and reaching their goals for fitness, recreation and life, not what insurance companies have declared to be enough.”

 Fallon Katz